nginx/unit-docs/source/howto/source.rst

           Point to the resulting **include** and **lib** directories when :ref:`configuring <howto/source-modules-webassembly>` the Unit code.

-          To build WebAssembly apps that run on Unit, you will also need the `wasi-sysroot <https://github.com/WebAssembly/wasi-sdk>`__ SDK:
+          To build WebAssembly apps that run on Unit, you need the `wasi-sysroot <https://github.com/WebAssembly/wasi-sdk>`__ SDK:

           .. code-block:: console